 - h.
-Using another user's account or password; i.
-Posting material authored or created by another, without his/her consent; j.
-Posting anonymous messages; k.
-Using the network for commercial or private advertising: 1.
-Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material; and m.
-Using the network while access privileges are suspended or revoked.
-Network Etiquette - The user is expected to abide by the generally accepted rules network etiquette.
-These include but are not limited to the following: Be polite.
-Do not become abusive in messages to others. a.
+Using another user's account or password; - i.
+Posting material authored or created by another, without his/her consent; - j.
+Posting anonymous messages; - k.
+Using the network for commercial or private advertising; - 1.
+Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material; and - m.
+Using the network while access privileges are suspended or revoked. - 4.
+Network Etiquette The user is expected to abide by the generally accepted rules of network etiquette.
+These include but are not limited to the following: - a.
+Be polite.
+Do not become abusive in messages to others. - b.
 Use appropriate language.
-Do not swear or use vulgarities or any other b. inappropriate language. c.
-Do not reveal personal information, including the addresses or telephone numbers, of students or colleagues. d.
+Do not swear or use vulgarities or any other inappropriate language. - c.
+Do not reveal personal information, including the addresses or telephone numbers, of students or colleagues. - d.
 Recognize that electronic mail (e-mail) is not private.
-People who operate - d.
-Recognize that electronic mail (e-mail) is not private.
 People who operate the system have access to all mail.
 Messages relating to or in support of illegal activities may be reported to the authorities. - e.
 Do not use the network in any way that would disrupt its use by other users. - f.
 Consider all communications and information accessible via the network to be private property. - 5.
 No Warranties The District makes no warranties of any kind, whether expressed or implied, for the service it is providing.
-The District will not be responsible for any risk.

-damages the user suffers.
+The District will not be responsible for any damages the user suffers.
 This includes loss of data resulting from delays, non-deliveries, missed deliveries, or service interruptions caused by its negligence or the user's errors or omissions.
-Use of any information obtained via the Internet is at the user's own
+Use of any information obtained via the Internet is at the user's own risk.
 The District specifically denies any responsibility for the accuracy or quality of information obtained through its services.